 Mehta has been rightly criticized for focusing on the negatives.
 So many claim to have found something of value in Eastern traditions.
 What personal pettiness it must take to deny or to minimize this!
 And yet the specter of people on a personal quest, proceeding oblivious to the social context in which they operate rings true for me.
 Whatever folks may have found in these strange, foreign, traditions, it seems a safe bet to suggest that they commonly miss much more.

 What bothers me most is that the part spiritual tourists miss may well be the most important piece of the story, the part which anchors all that spiritual talk to an established community.
 I cannot help but wonder if the quest to learn someone else’s spirituality isn’t rather commonly an effort to escape that very thing!

-Those traveling (literally or metaphorically) through other people universe are freed from much of the social context in which it the symbols and ideas they use acquire meaning.
-They can learn how to perform a ritual, or even what it means in some idealized sense, but they are freed from the tedium by which that ritual is connected to countless aspects of daily existence.
-Most importantly, spiritual tourists are free to fill in the gaps as they see fit, unencumbered by multiple sources of information, some of which will surely disagree.
+Those traveling (literally or metaphorically) through other people universe are freed from much of the social context in which the symbols and ideas they seek to learn acquire meaning.
+They can learn how to perform a ritual, or even what it’s iconograophy means in some idealized sense, but they are freed from the tedium by which that ritual is connected to countless aspects of daily existence.
+Most importantly, spiritual tourists are free to fill in the gaps of their understanding as they see fit, unencumbered by multiple sources of information, some of which will surely disagree.
 What spiritual tourists acquire is a radically simplified version of some other world view, all the easier to tweak it to their own tastes.
 Perhaps some people need this; perhaps some even do great things with the opportunity.
 Either way, the point stands.
 Something highly important is lost in translation.